 Development of a short form measure of obesity-related behaviours

-Stream 2 are also developing a short form measure of obesity-related behaviours (i.e. diet, physical activity, sedentary behaviour and sleep).
-We are using sophisticated analyses to determine which questionnaire items provide substantial “information” on these behaviours and are therefore best to include in a short assessment tool.
-The validity and/or utility of the final tool will be examined.
+Stream 2 are developing a short form measure of obesity-related behaviours (i.e. diet, physical activity, sedentary behaviour and sleep).
+We have used multi-step, best practice development process to identify which questionnaire items provide substantial “information” on these behaviours and are therefore best to include in a short form assessment tool.

 Short food question refinement using cognitive interviewing